manticoresoftware/manticoresearch/manual/Reporting_bugs.md

 # Reporting bugs

-Unfortunately, Manticore is not yet 100% bug free (even though we're working hard towards that), so you might occasionally run into some issues.
+Unfortunately, Manticore is not yet 100% bug-free (although we are working hard towards that goal).
+You may occasionally encounter some issues.

-Reporting as much as possible about each bug is very important - because to fix it, we need to be able to either reproduce and fix the bug, or to deduce what's causing it from the information that you provide.
-So here are some instructions how to do that.
+It is very important to report as much information as possible about each bug.
+To fix a bug, we need to either reproduce and fix it or deduce what is causing it based on the information you provide.
+Therefore, here are some instructions on how to do that.

 ### Bug-tracker
-We track bugs and feature requests in [Github](https://github.com/manticoresoftware/manticore/issues).
-Feel free to create a new ticket and describe your bug in details so both you and developers can save their time.
+We track bugs and feature requests on [Github](https://github.com/manticoresoftware/manticore/issues).
+Feel free to create a new ticket and describe your bug in detail so that you and the developers can save time.

 ### Documentation updates
-Updates to the documentation (what you are reading now) is also done on [Github](https://github.com/manticoresoftware/manticoresearch/tree/master/manual).
+Updates to the documentation (what you are reading now) are also done on [Github](https://github.com/manticoresoftware/manticoresearch/tree/master/manual).

 ### Crashes

-Manticore is written in C++ - low level programming language allowing to speak to the computer with not so many intermediate layers for faster performance.
-The drawback of that is that in rare cases there is no way to handle a bug elegantly writing the error about it to a log and skipping processing the command which caused the problem.
-Instead of that the program can just crash which means it would stop completely and would have to be restarted.
+Manticore is written in C++, a low-level programming language that allows for direct communication with the computer for faster performance.
+The drawback of that is that in rare cases, it may not be possible to elegantly handle a bug by writing an error to a log and skipping the processing of the command that caused the problem.
+Instead, the program may crash, which means it will stop completely and need to be restarted.

-When Manticore Search crashes you need to let Manticore team know about that by [making a bug report](https://github.com/manticoresoftware/manticoresearch/issues/new?assignees=&labels=&template=bug_report.md&title=) on github or if you use Manticore's professional services in your private helpdesk.
-Manticore team needs the following:
+When Manticore Search crashes, you need to let the Manticore team know about it by [making a bug report](https://github.com/manticoresoftware/manticoresearch/issues/new?assignees=&labels=&template=bug_report.md&title=) on GitHub, or if you use Manticore's professional services in your private helpdesk.
+The Manticore team needs the following information:

-1. searchd log
+1. Searchd log
-2. coredump
+2. Coredump
-3. query log
+3. Query log

 It will be great if you additionally do the following:
-1. run gdb to inspect the coredump:
+1. Run gdb to inspect the coredump:
 ```
 gdb /usr/bin/searchd </path/to/coredump>
 ```